 9. Creative Projects

 Having to spend a lot of time traveling to and from work and sitting in meetings can be draining on the imagination.
 Work-from-home schedules can be more flexible, and the extra time saved on commutes and meetings can be used for much-needed reflection and rejuvenation.
 The next room houses a fast task rotation.
 Just step outside to enjoy a stroll through the neighborhood or a change of scenery.
-In fact, the data from Betterup shows that workers experience 56% greater creativity and innovative thinking when working remotely.
+In fact, the data from Betterup shows that workers experience 56% job satisfaction and greater creativity and innovative thinking when working remotely.

 Global Workplace Analytics says that almost 6 out of 10 employers think that hiring remote workers is a great way to save money: